- Attend Events

 An applicant must be: (1) a member of an historically underrepresented U.S. racialized minority group such as African Americans, Alaska Natives, American Indians or Native Americans, Asian Americans, Latino/as, Chicano/as, or Pacific Islanders; (2) graduated from a U.S. high school or completed a GED certificate in the U.S.; (3) enrolled in a full-time academic program leading to a doctoral degree in anthropology at the time of application (4) admitted to degree candidacy before the dissertation fellowship is awarded; and (5) a member of the American Anthropological Association.
 The dissertation proposal must be approved by the applicant's committee prior to application.
 Students of any subfield or specialty in anthropology will receive equal consideration.

 Decisions will be based upon the quality of the submitted information and the likelihood that the recipient will have a good chance at completing the dissertation.
-The AAA Committee on Minority Issues in Anthropology will serve as the selection panel.
+The AAA Minority Dissertation Fellowship Advisory Panel will serve as the selection panel, with the panel’s selection being forwarded to the Awards Committee for final approval.
 The award recipient will be notified by telephone and mail as soon as the decision is made, no later than the 1st week of July.
 The award will also be announced in the October or November Anthropology News.

 After completion of the dissertation, by June 15th of the following year, the award recipient must submit a 1-page report specifying the status of the degree and the dissertation's defense, along with a copy of the dissertation abstract, to the Executive Director of the AAA.
 The dissertation committee chair or head of the department should cosign this report.
 Highlights of this report may be published in AN.

 Fellowship funds will be paid directly to the awardee (rather than the institution) in three installments: one by September 10th and the second by January 10th.
 The third installment will be received upon receipt of final report.
 Award will be reported to the Internal Revenue Service.